After the first few weeks, I didn’t know what day it was.

 “You could write that novel,” my wife suggested, “and I could keep volunteering at the monastery and we could just… stay.”

-The predictable objections echoed in our minds.
+The predictable objections resounded.
 We were young, educated, and suitably ambitious.
 How could we consider throwing away another season, or year, or decade of our lives?
 The idea seemed indulgent and wasteful.
 There was, after all, so much to be done.

 At least, that was the thinking in the part of our minds still rooted in the ever-measuring world we’d left, where the only conception of time was linear and limited.